ReddixT/BetterDiscord-Thememaker/README.md

 # **BetterDiscord-Thememaker**

-This is a Project for BetterDiscord from ZLI apprentices
+This is a Project for BetterDiscord from ZLI apprentices.

+**Contributors:**

+- Matteo
+- Oliver
+- Robin
+- René